 presumed for demonstration purposes to be a matrix stored as a single

-vector, and so has of total length nrow * ncol
+vector, and so has of total length nrow * ncol.
+The demonstration

 includes a few notable features: